Featured Image: The Elaboration Likelihood Model (ELM)

 This information is vital for marketers to consider when developing marketing strategies that persuade consumers to change their attitudes toward a particular product or service.
 Understanding the role of the central route in attitude change allows marketers to develop messaging that focuses on quality and logic rather than peripheral factors such as emotional appeals or celebrity endorsements.
 Ultimately, the ELM provides marketers with a framework to understand how attitudes are formed or changed and how they can employ this knowledge to create effective marketing campaigns.

-Overview The Elaboration Likelihood Model
+Deck: Overview The Elaboration Likelihood Model

 Two Major Routes to Persuasion Proposed by ELM